phpMv/ubiquity/docs/contributing/coding.rst

 When possible, and when it does not reduce flexibility too much, the use of static classes is suggested:

 For a developer, the ``TranslatorManager`` class is accessible from an entire project without any object instantiation. |br|
-It exposes its public interface and allows code completion.
+It exposes its public interface and allows code completion:

-- The translator does not need to be injected to be used.
+- The translator does not need to be injected to be used;
 - It does not need to be retrieved from a service container.